 image

 Fude DE Mannen ふでDEまんねん angles

-To get finer lines with the 55 degree nib, you have to raise the pen barrel to a high angle.
+With the 55 degree nib, to get fine lines you have to put in more effort to raise the barrel to a high angle.

-And to get broader lines with the 40 degree nib, you have to bring the pen barrel down to a low angle.
+With the 40 degree nib, to get broad lines you have to put in more effort to bring the barrel down to a low angle.

+image